 There are three policies that include position growth, position reallocation, and salary increase.
 All position adjustments are subject to School Board approval.
 Principals and program managers can reallocate funds available as a result of vacant positions and unanticipated needs provided they maintain certain standards.
-FCPS maintains three salary scales: teacher scale, classroom instructional support scale, and the unified scale.
+FCPS maintains five salary scales: teacher, classroom instructional support, school-based administrator, unified, and other.
+The other scale provides rates of pay for substitutes and other hourly employees.
 All salary adjustments are subject to School Board approval.